 As mentioned above, there is a PFC-free DWR coating on the sleeping bag fabric.
 I tested the water resistance and quality of the DWR coating.
 While I did not sleep outside in rain I poured several liters of water on the sleeping bag, and I can confirm it will provide a decent level of water resistance.

 The Zpacks Mummy Sleeping Bag would be good enough to sleep outside under the stars when there is a very small amount of condensation overnight.
-And as mentioned above, the 30% overstuffing of down will assist in keeping it as lofted as possible.
+As mentioned above, the 30% overstuffing of down will assist in keeping it as lofted as possible.

 As you can see from the photo below when I tested the DWR coating on the fabric, the water beaded quite well.
 It will get in through the stitching and where the zips are but it is reassuring to know that Zpacks use water-resistant down.
 This down would only be able to absorb about 20% of the water.
 Very impressive.

-Disclaimer: I do not recommend that you pour a whole bottles of water over your sleeping bag to test its water resistance nor sleep outside in the rain!
+Disclaimer: I do not recommend that you pour several bottles of water over your sleeping bag to test its water resistance nor sleep outside in the rain!

 Zpacks use a combination of vertical and horizontal baffles.